Choosing the Right Boat Cover

 Strength and Durability

-The boat cover will come off and be put back on frequently, so the fabric should be resistant to damage while still being light enough for ease of handling.
+Boat covers come off and get put back on frequently, so the fabric should be resistant to damage while still being light enough for ease of handling.
 A stronger fabric will resist wear-and-tear better over time, but the tradeoff between a durable heavyweight fabric vs. a less robust fabric is the difficulty of handling it.

 Boat covers are typically made from the following fabrics: